rachel-labri-tipton/sei-project-1-tetris/readme.md

 - Implementing a function that lets a piece drop immediately with the space bar.
 I worked on this as well but had some difficulty with it so decided it didn't need to be part of my mvp.
 - Figure out how to stop the Tetris theme song once it's started playing.

-## What my 8 year-old nephew, Rowan has to say about Tetris 2.022
+## What my 8 year-old nephew, Rowan, has to say about Tetris 2.022

-*Overall I wll say the Tetris is 4.5 out of 5.
+*Overall I will say the Tetris is 4.5 out of 5.
 I love the Tetris game.
 I thought it was just so much fun, and I thought it was hard too.
-I loved the sounds.*
+I loved the sounds.* 🐬  💫  🐳  ✨